 I needed a specialist!

 I will never forget standing in the freezer food section of the grocery store looking at the frozen peas when my cell phone rang with a return call from one of the specialists.
 He knew just what I was experiencing and had reassuring advice and encouragement that felt totally different from anything I had experienced previously.
+(Click here to read about How To Find A Therapist Who Gets It.)
 This guy understood us!

 “Learning about autism is not rocket science…it is knowing a specific set of smaller issues and thought patterns that make autism unique.”

 But it is about knowing a specific set of smaller issues and thought patterns that make autism unique.
 And with that knowledge, autism is successfully treatable!